MatthiasNickles/diff-SAT/README.md

 - Most of the configuration options in sharedDefs.scala can also be set when calling delSAT from the command line (see sharedDefs.scala)

-- delSAT is not a solver for (weighted) Max-SAT or Min-SAT, or for finding an optimal individual model
+- delSAT is not a solver for (weighted) Max-SAT or Min-SAT, nor for finding individually optimal models

 - The input format of delSAT is similar to the input format typically used with PSAT (Probabilistic Satisifiability), so consistent PSAT problems might in principle be feedable into delSAT in order to sample satisfying models.
 However, PSAT is a different problem and delSAT doesn't check the probabilistic coherence of the input (except for the